Abstergo2003/spotted-private/README.md

 INTRODUCTION

-This is bot that creates spotted infrastructure in your discord server whn it joins it creates 2 channels
+This is bot that creates spotted infrastructure in your discord server when it joins it creates 3 channels and one role

 1. spotted channel 	- anonymous messages appear here
 2. nsfw channel 	- anonymous fap materials appaer here
+3. logs channel		- visible only for administrator, here you can check who written what and eventually punish them
+4. nsfw role		- only users having this role are able to see messages on nsfw channel

 To send message on one of the channels send private message to this bot
 #################################################################################################################